CNHume/Samples/C++/LCS/Rick/README.md

 (Rick, Lemmas 2 and 3).  `Correspondence` recurses on the prefix and suffix separated by that midpoint, in the manner of Hirschberg.
 Only the two most recent contours of each direction are retained, so the working set is linear.

+Per Lemma 5, each contour is "cut": only forward matches still uncovered by the backward contours (those with a backward-contour match strictly below- right) are extended, and symmetrically for backward matches.
+Sources that could only produce matches whose rank sum cannot reach the LCS are pruned.

 ## Build and test